A Kingdom of Flesh and Fire by Jennifer L. Armentrout book summary cover featuring swords, and gold leaves.

 A Kingdom of Flesh and Fire Chapter 1

-In an instant, Casteel crosses the room, pins Landell against the wall, and rips out his heart.
-He turns back to the table and calmly asks if anyone else has something to say.
+Poppy flinches.
+Casteel lunges across the room, slams Landell into the wall, and tears the heart from his chest.
+Casteel turns to the rest of the group and asks in a perfectly calm voice if anyone else has something to say.

 A Kingdom of Flesh and Fire Chapter 2